Student Restrictions

 - Select the second student you want to separate from the first.

 Restrictions are bidirectional.
-Adding a restriction between Student A and Student B automatically prevents both from being in the same class — you only need to add it once.
+Adding a restriction between Student A and Student B automatically prevents both from being in the same classroom — you only need to add it once.

 Conflict Detection